If you’re anything like me, you’ll love Disney. No matter how old you get there’s something timeless about their best movies.

 Here’s our guide to making money from the Disney Vault.

 - What is the Disney Vault?

 - How can I make money from the Disney Vault?

 - Disney Plus – Is the Disney Vault dead?

 The ‘Disney Vault’, for those not in the know, is the term used by Disney Studios to describe their practice of restricting the availability of certain home releases.

 Disney have been doing similar things since their beginnings as a film studio.
 Before home releases existed they would often re-release their animated features in cinemas, for example they re-released Snow White, first released in 1937, in 1944.

-Since the birth of home entertainment Disney has extended this practice, only releasing a certain number of copies and then waiting seven to ten years before re-releasing it again (and, in fact, this hasn’t stopped them re-releasing classics in cinemas either.
-Both Beauty and the Beast and The Lion King got recent 3D cinema releases).
+Since the birth of home entertainment, Disney has extended this practice, only releasing a certain number of copies and then waiting seven to ten years before re-releasing it again (and, in fact, this hasn’t stopped them re-releasing classics in cinemas either.
+Both Beauty and the Beast and The Lion King got 3D cinema releases this decade).

 This marketing strategy has angered some people who claim it’s a cynical way to create demand for Disney classics.
 However, this process also helps keep the classics feel like a big deal.
 Releasing them sparingly ensures that the movies are a brand new experience for the children watching them.